ThisMonkeysGoneToHeaven/DeepDive-Node.js/README.md

-This is my practical implementation of Joseph Heidari's Node.js course.
+This is my practical implementation of Node.js courses I'm taking at the moment i.e. Joseph Heidari's and Stephen Grinder's Advanced Node.js course.